aforward/writing/blog/doex-elixir-api-for-digital-ocean.md

 After setting up your DO account, you then need to generate a new Token through the API link from the top of your digital ocean dashboard.

 ![Digital Ocean API tokens](doex/do_api_tokens.png)
-## That’s not a real token, so don’t bother trying
+## That's not a real token, so don't bother trying

 Store that token safely, as it allows scripts to perform actions on your account without human intervention.

-Now let’s play with [doex](https://hex.pm/packages/doex), an elixir escript command line tool.
+Now let's play with [doex](https://hex.pm/packages/doex), an elixir escript command line tool.
 This article assumes you have an [elixir environment up and running](https://elixir-lang.org/getting-started/introduction.html).

 To install _doex_, run